timm/shape/src/tab.md

   is(i,"Tab")
   has(i,"cols")
   has(i,"rows")
-  has(i,"my") # stores indexes to particular subsets of cols has(i,"header")
+  has(i,"the") # stores indexes to particular subsets of cols has(i,"header")
   TabCols(i, header)
 }